masasam/dotfiles/README.md

 ibus-mozc

 Make input sources mozc only for region and language.
-Because I use a US keyboard Japanese conversion is control + space.
-Since I am useing emacs, I use mozc with shift + Space.
 My key setting is based on Kotoeri (closest to emacs key binding).

 >「Input before conversion」「Shift+Space」「Disable IME」